Dubstepzedd/Graduation-Website/README.md

 project took combined about 3 months.

 ## <ins>How can I test the page?</ins>
+[NOTE: Has only been tested on Windows 10/11]
 In order to test the page for free, the best way is to download software such as <b>MAMP</b> from their official [website](https://www.mamp.info/en/windows/).
 When installed, follow these simple steps: